 R6 Sensitive Species Known Species Presence Within Project Area?
 Habitat Present Within Project Area?
 Analysis Included in this document?
-Habitat and Rationale for not carrying species forward into this document Puget Oregonian (Cryptomastix devia) NO YES NO project area.
-Inhabits moist, mature to old growth forests associated with bigleaf maple growing among conifers (usually Douglas-fir, western hemlock and western redcedar).
-Often occurring within riparian areas, and possibly confined to the riparian zone (Kogut 2005).
-Habitat not present in the vicinity of proposed actions.
-Columbia Sideband (Monadenia fidelis Columbiana) NO YES NO Specific habitat for this subspecies has not been described (Stone 2011).
-However, the parent species, Monadenia fidelis , is found in mesic forest habitats or near springs or other water sources in forest situations, generally with rock substrates or large woody debris and logs for refugia (Frest 2000).
-The subspecies is primarily found in the Lower Columbia River drainage.
-Habitat not present in the vicinity of proposed actions.
+Habitat and Rationale for not carrying species forward into this document vicinity of proposed actions and not found during surveys.
+Columbia Gorge Oregonian (Cryptomastix hendersoni) NO YES NO Riparian-associated, known from low to middle elevations, generally near seeps and springs, where it occurs in leaf litter along streams, under logs, among brush, and in basalt talus (Frest 1995).
+Habitat not present in the vicinity of proposed actions and not found during surveys.
+Dalles Hesperian (Vespericola depressus) NO YES NO Riparian forests, spring and seep borders, near the bottom of a slope, moist valley, ravine, or gorge and appears to be restricted to lowland forests with basalt-derived soils or basalt taluses (Frest 1995).
+Habitat not present in the vicinity of proposed actions and not found during surveys.
 Dalles Sideband (Monadenia fidelis minor) NO YES NO Associated with talus habitat and seasonally moist rocky areas, especially around seeps and springs (Duncan 2005).
-Habitat not present in the vicinity of proposed actions.
+Habitat not present in the vicinity of proposed actions and not found during surveys.
 Crater Lake Tightcoil (Pristiloma arcticum crateris) NO YES NO Perennially moist areas in mature conifer forests and meadows among surface vegetation, rocks, and woody debris within 10 m. of open water in wetlands, springs, seeps and streams (Duncan 2004).
-Habitat not present in the vicinity of proposed actions.
-Crowned Tightcoil (Pristiloma pilsbryi) NO YES NO Associated with very moist floodplain forest in riparian and old growth habitat (Frest 2000).
-Habitat not present in the vicinity of proposed actions.
-Shiny Tightcoil (Pristiloma wascoense) NO NO NO Most known sites for this species are in ponderosa pine and Douglas fir forests at moderate to high elevations (Frest 1995).
+Habitat not present in the vicinity of proposed actions and not found during surveys.
+Crowned Tightcoil ( Pristiloma pilsbryi ) NO YES NO Associated with very moist floodplain forest in riparian and old growth habitat (Frest 2000).
+Habitat not present in the vicinity of proposed actions and not found during surveys.
+Shiny Tightcoil ( Pristiloma wascoense) NO YES NO Most known sites for this species are in ponderosa pine and Douglas fir forests at moderate to high elevations (Frest 1995).
 Burke (2013) describes the habitat as primarily under deciduous trees, particularly quaking aspen/red alder.
-Habitat not present in the project area.
+Habitat not present in the vicinity of proposed actions and not found during